The Sandlot 2: Plot

 Johnnie accidentally launches a model Space Shuttle that was built by Hayley's NASA engineer father.
-It lands in Mr. Mertle's back yard, and Hayley and the others frantically think of ways to retrieve it.
+It lands in Mr. Mertle's backyard, and Hayley and the others frantically think of ways to retrieve it.
 They hire a boy called the "Retriever", though he fails to get it and goes home.
 Like Benny Rodriguez from the first movie, David decides to go over the wall to retrieve the model.
 Here it is revealed that the little boy who was bitten by "The Great Fear" in the story was David.
 He retrieves the space shuttle and escapes unscathed.
 The Sandlot kids soon discover (just like The Beast did) that The Great Fear has gotten loose.
 David hops on his bike and is chased by the Great Fear.
 David rides through a construction site, then gets off his bike and runs back to the sandlot.

 David hops over the junk wall back to Mr. Mertle's yard and falls through the tunnel that Mac used while trying to get the shuttle back.
 The dog knocks over the wall and saves David from suffocating.
 When David defeats the dog, Mr. Mertle appears, describing the situation to be like that of ten years ago when a similar ordeal happened with the characters in the first film.
 It is revealed that the dog's real name is Goliath.
 The kids eventually realize that Goliath only wanted to get out so he could visit a neighboring female dog.
 As the kids depart, Hayley and David share a kiss.
 Mr. Mertle, tired of kids thinking he is grouchy, will not build a new fence.
 The kids grow up and part ways.
 Hayley and David meet again as adults and get married.